HangX-Ma/miniFOC/README.md

 ### 2023-07-31

 - Find a project procedure problem that you must reconfirm the encoder direction if you reassemble your hardware.
+- Only low speed mode can support the motor position rebound test.
+Otherwise, the motor will be damaged.
+    > :sob: My motor seems to be damaged.

 ### 2023-07-30